 Berlusconi rallies supporters as Forza Italia coalition set to take most votes

-Alliance led by four-time PM likely to fall short of working majority
+Alliance led by four-time prime minister likely to fall short of working majority

 Forza Italia: Silvio Berlusconi poses with a supporter at the end of the Milan rally.
 Photograph: Piero Cruciatti/AFP/Getty